yingxin-jia/SuperGlue-pytorch/README.md

   <img src="assets/superglue1.png" width="400"/>
 </p>

  The SuperGlue network is a Graph Neural Network combined with an Optimal Matching layer that is trained to perform matching on two sets of sparse image features.
-This repo includes PyTorch code for training the SuperGlue matching network on top of [SIFT](http://www.diva-portal.org/smash/get/diva2:480321/FULLTEXT02) keypoints and descriptors.
 SuperGlue operates as a "middle-end," performing context aggregation, matching, and filtering in a single end-to-end architecture.

-For more details, please see:
+ Correspondences across images have some constraints:
+ * A keypoint can have at most a single correspondence in the another image.
+ * Some keypoints will be unmatched due to occlusion and failure of the detector.

+ SuperGlue aims to find all correspondences between reprojections of the same points and identifying keypoints that have no matches.
+There are two main components in SuperGlue architecture: Attentional Graph Neural Network and Optimal Matching Layer.

 <p align="center">
   <img src="assets/superglue2.png"/>
 </p>

+This repo includes PyTorch code for training the SuperGlue matching network on top of [SIFT](http://www.diva-portal.org/smash/get/diva2:480321/FULLTEXT02) keypoints and descriptors.
+For more details, please see:
 * Full paper PDF: [SuperGlue: Learning Feature Matching with Graph Neural Networks](https://arxiv.org/abs/1911.11763).

 ## Dependencies